Igbo language: Consonants

-Morphological typology
+Grammar

 Igbo is an isolating language that exhibits very little fusion.
 The language is predominantly suffixing in a hierarchical manner, such that the ordering of suffixes is governed semantically rather than by fixed position classes.
 The language has very little inflectional morphology but much derivational and extensional morphology.
 Most derivation takes place with verbal roots.

 Extensional suffixes, a term used in the Igbo literature, refer to morphology that has some but not all characteristics of derivation.
 The words created by these suffixes always belong to the same lexical category as the root from which they are created, and the suffixes' effects are principally semantic.
 On these grounds, Emenanjo (2015) asserts that the suffixes called extensional are bound lexical compounding elements; they cannot occur independently, though many are related to other free morphemes from which they may have originally been derived.

 In addition to affixation, Igbo exhibits both partial and full reduplication to form gerunds from verbs.
 The partial form copies on the initial consonant and inserts a high front vowel, while the full form copies the first consonant and vowel.
 Both types are then prefixed with o-.
 For example, -go 'buy' partially reduplicates to form ògigo 'buying,' and -bu 'carry' fully reduplicates to form òbubu 'carrying'.
 Some other noun and verb forms also exhibit reduplication, but because the reduplicated forms are semantically unpredictable, reduplication in their case is not synchronically productive, and they are better described as separate lexical items.